-The current Government Policy Statement on Gas Governance invites Gas Industry Co to recommend efficient arrangements for the short-term trading of gas.
-It is expected that Gas Industry Co will develop protocols and standards applying to wholesale gas trading, including quality standards, balancing and reconciliation.
+The current Government Policy Statement on Gas Governance seeks for the gas industry 'efficient arrangements for the short-term trading of gas.'
+Gas Industry Co has been addressing this provision through the development of protocols and standards applying to wholesale gas trading, including quality standards, balancing and reconciliation.

 Following receipt of submissions on its September discussion paper on Wholesale Market Design, Gas Industry Co has issued a further discussion paper which reports on the analysis of the submissions, provides Gas Industry Co's view on the issues raised and requests further input on a specific range of matters.
 This work stream is now focused on advancing the preparation of a standard gas sales agreement for shorter-term trades and investigating the feasibility of a matching platform as a basis for low-cost, electronic trading.
 Each of these initiatives is aimed at increasing transactional efficiency in gas trading.

 This discussion paper builds on the feedback received from stakeholders earlier in the year.
 Gas Industry Co has undertaken both quantitative and qualitative analyses of options for development of a wholesale market and this discussion paper recommends a modular approach to implementation.
 In the first instance, it is proposed to issue a standard gas trading agreement as a means to achieving common standards for gas trading and to reduce transaction costs for market participants.
 The paper also recommends that a simple matching platform could be put in place for modest cost and would be expected to achieve additional transactional efficiencies.
 Gas Industry Co will take into account feedback received on the paper when undertaking the detailed design of wholesale market arrangements.

 This discussion paper gives stakeholders the opportunity to review and

 comment on options for a wholesale gas market in New Zealand.
 A series of

 options are described at a conceptual level and evaluated according to criteria